 Now, let’s get started.

-To make sure to spare you from the trouble of choosing a rowing machine, I read the instruction manual, visit the manufacturer’s website, read all online product reviews, examine feedback in discussion forums, watch videos, and demo the product when it’s available.
+To investigate, I read the instruction manual, visit the manufacturer’s website and all online product reviews, examine feedback in discussion forums, watch videos, and demo the product when it’s available.

 Following are the all-in-one reviews that come in handy when buying a rowing machine.
 Happy reading and rowing!